Atlas975/Notes/Databases/Database_storage.md

 	- [[File_allocation_schemes#Cluster allocation|Cluster allocation]]
 	- [[File_allocation_schemes#Indexed allocation|Indexed allocation]]
 - Databases also need to account for [[File_systems#File organisation|physical file organisation]],  but a DBMS will abstract these processes away from a DB admin.
 Understanding underlying storage structures is still vital for optimising designs
+- The key to understanding a file are [[File_systems#File headers|File headers]], which act as a rosetta stone for programs to access information regarding records in a file
 ## Primary Files
 -   Primary files in databases are the main files that hold persistent data.
--   Contains the actual data rows of the table, along with their associated data elements and fields.
+-   Contains the actual data rows of the table, along with their associated  elements and fields.
 -  **Primary file organisation** describes how records are physically placed on disk
 ## Secondary Files
 - Can be taught of as the indexes in a text book, providing an alternate way to locate records without impacting physical placement of records on disk